software-architecture-guild/katas-2025/README.md

 > [!NOTE]
 > *If the existing structure differs from our assumptions, it will introduce a prerequisite implementation step before any proposed AI-related changes can be implemented.
 This step would involve aligning logical structure with the necessary structure to support AI integration.*

+![Diagram](current_state/context_viewpoint/level2_containers.png)

+**Workflow:**

-- **Candidate Space**
+- **Candidate Space**\
   Responsible for interaction with Candidates.
 Includes Candidate Testing UI, Candidate Registration, Candidate Status, and Notification service.
 Here, Candidates can sign up, take tests, and receive notifications when test validation results are available.
-- **Expert and Admin Space**
+- **Expert and Admin Space**\
   Responsible for handling interactions with Experts, Designated Experts, and Administrators.
 Here, Experts and Designated Experts can collaborate to create and modify existing Tests and Case Studies, as well as grade submitted tests and architecture solutions.
 Administrators and Experts can also manage Expert user profiles here.
-- **Aptitude Test**
+- **Aptitude Test**\
   Service responsible for organizing the Aptitude Test process.
 It delivers the test to Candidates and accepts their answers.
 It automatically grades multiple-choice questions and presents short answers for manual grading.
 It also accepts grades and feedback submitted by Experts.
-- **Architecture Solution Exam**
+- **Architecture Solution Exam**\
   Service responsible for organizing the Case Study Test process.
 It randomly selects a Case Study for the Candidate and accepts their solution.
 It presents the submitted solution to the Expert for evaluation and accepts grades and feedback.
-- **Certified Architects Public Space**
+- **Certified Architects Public Space**\
   Service responsible for generating, storing, and distributing Certificates to Candidates and external HRs.
 It also generates a notification with the results of the Architecture Solution Exam and Certificate information.

-![Diagram](current_state/context_viewpoint/level2_containers.png)

 In addition to the new structure, we have made one key assumption.
 There is no information on how experts' time is tracked, who reviews it, or how their salaries are managed.
 While accounting is not our primary focus, understanding the time spent by experts per test is crucial for the future changes we plan to introduce.